CITI Program Training Information

 If you are required to complete one or more supplemental modules, you must complete the quizzes for those modules.

 You must earn an average overall of 80% on the quizzes to be certified as having completed the training.
 You can earn less than 80% on a specific quiz to be certified as long as your overall average is 80%.

 Will the training cost me money to complete?

 No. You do not pay anything.
-St. Lawrence University pays a yearly subscription fee that allows the institution to provide this service to all members of the community, including individuals collaborating with our faculty and staff on research.
+St. Lawrence University pays a yearly subscription fee that allows the institution to provide this service to all members of the community, including individuals outside SLU who are collaborating with our faculty and staff on research.

 Faculty/Staff Specific Questions:

 Can I see the course as my students would see it?

 Yes.
 Simply add the Student Researcher version of the SBE course to your list of St. Lawrence courses.
 The Responsible Conduct of Research (RCR) course is the same for faculty/staff and students.